Rukia12/Code-102-learning-journal/README.md

 Day 4 - While loops are in my head today, I feel like a java eating zombie Day 5 - I built a primitive game, my inspiration - tamagochi and my kitty thomas.
 It did not really integrate everything I tried to absorb but I know I can do this.

-I signed up for team treehouse. so far the lectures are giving me the definition of terms I was looking for. suggestion before going in to class 201. learn the basics before you take the class.
-Craig was awsome, I was just slow because I was unfamiliar.
+I signed up for team treehouse. so far the lectures are giving me the definition of terms I was looking for. suggestion before going in to class 102. learn the basics before you take the class.
+Craig was awesome, I was just slow because I was unfamiliar.